lavague-ai/LaVague/README.md

 - Improve retrieval to make sure only relevant pieces of code are used for code generation
 - Support other browser engines (playwright) or even other automation frameworks

-## Contributing
+## Community & Contributing

-This is a one-man project done during a hackathon for now, so if you are interested please ping me on [Twitter](https://twitter.com/dhuynh95)!
+If you are interested by this project, want to ask questions, contribute, or have proposals, please come on our [Discord](https://discord.gg/E3AsewGA) to chat!